Document Attestation - The Definitive Guide (2023)

 The embassy or consulate of the foreign country where you intend to use your document legalizes your document, clearing it for use there.

-With these two terms explained, next up is a walk-through of the entire Canadian attestation process – or more accurately – the Canadian authentication and legalization process.
+With these two terms explained, next up is a walk-through of the entire Canadian attestation process – or more accurately – the Canadian apostille process.

 Attestation Guide